Jair Bolsonaro: Presidential campaign (2018)

-The first round of the election occurred on 7 October 2018.
-Bolsonaro finished in first place with 46% of the popular vote (49.2 million).
-Since he failed to win over 50%, he faced the second-place finisher, Haddad, in a runoff held on 28 October 2018.
+In the first round of the election, on 7 October 2018, Bolsonaro finished in first place with 46% of the popular vote (49.2 million).
+Since he failed to win over 50%, he faced the second-place finisher, Haddad, in the second round, held on 28 October 2018.
 After the first round, when his victory looked certain, Bolsonaro gave a speech by videolink to thousands of supporters who gathered at Paulista Avenue, in São Paulo.
-In the speech, he threatened to arrest, purge or kill "reds" and "petralhas" (a derogatory term for Workers' Party members), and promised that members of the social movements MST and MTST would be treated as "terrorists".
+In the speech he threatened to arrest, purge, or kill "reds" and "petralhas" (a derogatory term for Workers' Party members), and promised that members of the social movements MST and MTST would be treated as "terrorists".
 He said: "This time, the clean-up will be even greater.
 This group ["reds"], if they want to stay, will have to abide by our laws ...
 These red outlaws will be banned from our homeland.
 Either they go overseas, or they go to jail ...
 Petralhada, you all go to the edge of the beach.
 It will be a cleaning never seen in the history of Brazil".
 The "edge of the beach", a Bolsonaro aide later confirmed, was a reference to a Navy base at Restinga da Marambaia, in Rio de Janeiro State, where the Brazilian military dictatorship tortured and killed dissidents.
 The speech was widely condemned by rivals, journalists and politicians.

-Bolsonaro won the runoff election with 55.13% of the votes, and was elected the 38th president of Brazil.
+Bolsonaro won the second round of the election with 55.13% of the votes, and was elected the 38th president of Brazil.
 He took office on 1 January 2019.
 During the campaign, academics repeatedly raised concerns about the consequences of Bolsonaro's rise for Brazilian democracy.
 In the news magazine Foreign Policy, Federico Finchelstein, a historian at the New School for Social Research who specializes in fascism, wrote, "Bolsonaro's vocabulary recalls the rhetoric behind Nazi policies of persecution and victimization.
 But does sounding like a Nazi make him a Nazi?
 Insomuch as he believes in holding elections, he is not there yet.
-However, things could change quickly if he gains power."
-Jason Stanley, a Yale philosopher who has published widely on Nazism, said that Bolsonaro "uses more tactics associated to fascism than [the] American president Donald Trump".
-Harvard's Steven Levitsky said that Bolsonaro "is clearly authoritarian", but not a fascist.
+However, things could change quickly if he gains power".
+Jason Stanley, a philosopher at Yale University who has published widely on Nazism, said that Bolsonaro "uses more tactics associated to fascism than [the] American president Donald Trump".
+Steven Levitsky, a political scientist at Harvard University, said that Bolsonaro "is clearly authoritarian", but not a fascist.
 Similar concerns were raised by analysts in Portugal and Brazil.
-Others, such as Marxist historian Perry Anderson, dismissed the "fascist" and "populist" labels altogether.
+Others, such as the Marxist historian Perry Anderson, dismissed the "fascist" and "populist" labels altogether.